rkgofiitk/academic-issues.github.io/Topics/ethics_in_eductation.md

 Cheating and plagiarism are menaces that afflict education and research in India and worldwide.
 From time to time, reports appear in various media channels and social network handles, lamenting the extent of its adverse impacts on the quality of education and research.
 It demotivates the educators and researchers across the board.
 Honest, hard-working people suffer from the humiliation that those less endowed get early success.
-Those who indulge in plagiarism and cheating for quick success are not immune from ill-effects of its curses.
+Those who indulge in plagiarism and cheating for quick success are not immune from ill-effects of the curses.
 Many often get caught in the act of cheating and fail to recover from shock after being shamed.
 Their descent to shame becomes much faster than their ascent to fame.
 So, resorting to plagiarism is mostly a lose-lose the situation for the research and education.
 The shortcuts to the Hall of Fame frequently lead one to the Hall of Shame.